We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Customer Success strategies are what turn the concept of “helping customers succeed” into a structured, repeatable system.
 The most effective teams combine multiple strategies to ensure customers consistently achieve value across the entire lifecycle.

 Customer Success is fundamentally proactive.
-Instead of waiting for customers to raise issues, teams monitor usage, engagement, and behavior to identify risks and opportunities early.
-This approach aligns with the core principle of Customer Success as a proactive, outcome-focused discipline rather than a reactive support function.
+Instead of waiting for customers to raise issues, teams monitor usage and behavior to identify risks and opportunities early.

-Customers expect experiences tailored to their needs, not generic interactions.
-Personalization improves engagement, satisfaction, and retention.
+Customers expect experiences tailored to their needs, and not generic interactions.
 In fact, 80% of consumers are more likely to purchase when brands offer personalized experiences, and being treated like an individual is a key driver of loyalty.

-In Customer Success, this means adapting communication, recommendations, and engagement based on each customer’s goals, usage patterns, and maturity.
+In Customer Success, this means adapting communication, recommendations, and engagement based on who each customer is.

-Strong Customer Success teams continuously collect and act on feedback.
-This includes surveys, conversations, and behavioral signals.
+Strong Customer Success teams continuously collect and act on feedback like surveys, past conversations, and behavioral signals.
 Feedback loops allow teams to identify issues early, improve the product experience, and adapt their approach over time.
 Without feedback loops, teams risk making decisions based on assumptions rather than real customer needs.

 Customer Success relies heavily on data to guide actions.
-Usage metrics, engagement signals, and health scores help teams prioritize accounts, identify risks, and uncover expansion opportunities.
+Usage metrics, engagement signals, and health scores help teams prioritize accounts correctly.
 Data-driven approaches make Customer Success scalable and consistent, especially as customer bases grow.

 Satisfied customers can become powerful advocates.
-Advocacy programs focus on turning successful customers into references, case studies, and promoters.
+Advocacy programs focus on turning successful customers into content that can be used to boost confidence in prospective customers who are still on the fence about buying in.
 This not only strengthens retention but also reduces acquisition costs by leveraging word-of-mouth and social proof.

 Customer Success does not operate in isolation.
 It requires close alignment with product, sales, and support teams.
 For example, product teams rely on customer feedback to prioritize features, while sales teams need to align expectations with actual product capabilities.
 Strong collaboration ensures a consistent customer experience across all touchpoints.